 Local government plays a key role in creating the environment for communities to prosper and enjoy improved health and wellbeing.

-In 2013, Councils are required to prepare a four-year municipal health and wellbeing plan or include health and wellbeing matters in their council plans.
+Since 2013, councils have been required to prepare a four-year municipal health and wellbeing plan or include health and wellbeing matters in their council plans.

 Health & wellbeing resources